CISteefel/CrunchTope/README.md

 ### Install PETSc

 It turns out that much of the difficulty in getting PETSc to build easily is due to the failure to find the right Environmental Variables and compilers in the Cygwin BASH shell.
-Open a Windows (or DOS) Command shell (type “cmd” in Windows).
-Then navigate within the Command window to:

-`C:\Program Files (x86)\Intel\oneAPI\`

-and give the command:

-`setvars.bat intel64`

-This will set the various Intel oneAPI flags.
-After these are set, change directories within the same Command window where you have just set the Intel Environment Variables (no double-clicking) to
+Open "Intel oneAPI command prompt for Intel 64 for Visual Studio 2022" from Windows, and this will start a DOS Command shell with working compilers.
+After these are set, run the command within the same Command window where you have just set the Intel Environment Variables (no double-clicking) to

-`C:\cygwin64\bin`

-then login in to a Cygwin (bash) shell with:

-`bash.exe -login`
+'C:\cygwin64\bin\mintty.exe -'

 This launches a bash shell in the Cygwin Unix environment, but it has to be done by command line from the same Windows Command window where the environment variables were set.
 If everything has worked correctly, the Cygwin bash shell should have inherited the Environment Variable settings from running the “setvars.bat” script.
 Test for this by now running within the same Cygwin terminal from a directory other than the one actually containing the files so as to test whether the compilers are in the system search paths:

-`which icx`
+'which icx'

 and

-`which ifx`
+'which ifx'

 The location of these compilers should be echoed, if not, the paths have not been set correctly.
-If not (i.e., you get a message like “No ifort found in …”,), then you will need to add the location of these files manually when configuring PETSc.
-Cygwin may not know the command `which`.
+If not (i.e., you get a message like “No ifx found in …”,), then you will need to add the location of these files manually.

+Note that Cygwin may not know the command `which`.
 In such a case, follow the direction [here](https://stackoverflow.com/questions/14797194/cygwin-ls-command-not-found).

-Then, change directories to where you want to install PETSc, usually something like (note that we use the cygdrive/c address rather than C:\software) when in the Cygwin terminal):
+Then, change directories to where you want to install PETSc, usually something like (note that we use the 'cygdrive/c' address rather than 'C:\software') when in the Cygwin terminal):

 `cd /cygdrive/c/software`

+If the directory does not exist, you can create it by

+'mkdir software'

+after moving to '/cygdrive/c' directory.

 Next, install PETSc on your machine.
-You can install PETSc from Github repository by following the steps:

-`mkdir ~/software`

-`$ cd ~/software`

-`$ git clone -b release https://gitlab.com/petsc/petsc petsc` `git pull`
+Installing PETSc from Github does not work well.
+So, download the tar ball from [here link](https://petsc.org/main/install/download/):

+petsc-3.22.0.tar.gz

+and then ideally in C:\software:

+'gunzip petsc-3.22.0.tar.gz'
+'tar xvf petsc-3.22.0.tar'

+At this point, you can change the name of the directory from "petsc-3.22.0" to "petsc".
 Then, we set a variable `PETSC_DIR` by

 `$ cd petsc`
 `export PETSC_DIR=$PWD`